Penobscot Central Railway No. 1 - Original Patton

 Maine's Street & Electric Railways 1863-1946.

-As the line was intended as a freight carrier as well as a passenger line and intended to haul standard railroad equipment, long radius curves and grades not over 5% were planned.
+As the line was intended as a freight carrier, as well as a passenger line, and intended to haul standard railroad equipment, long radius curves, and grades not over 5% were planned.
 The Railroad Commission ruled that the charter was for the line to be a street railway, with the results being grades as high as 10% had to be established.
 These areas would prove difficult for the first motive power for the line to negotiate.

-Instead of adopting the conventional overhead trolley system, the PCRwy purchased a Patton Motor Car, a self-propelled vehicle supplied by the Patton Motor Company of Chicago, IL, This car was an innovation in the railway industry which was finding some success on the open, flatlands of the Midwest.
+Instead of adopting the conventional overhead trolley system, the PCRwy purchased a Patton Motor Car, a self-propelled vehicle supplied by the Patton Motor Company of Chicago, IL, This car was an innovation in the railway industry which was finding some success in the open, flatlands of the Midwest.
 32 feet long, the car was divided into two compartments, one for the power plant and one for the passengers.
 It was equipped with a 50-hp gasoline engine driving a 30-kW direct-current generator which supplied a bank of 110 storage batteries that in turn fed two 50-hp traction motors.

 The generator and motors were the products of the Walker Company of Cleveland, OH, and the car body was built by the Laconia Car Company, Laconia, NH.
 Christensen air brakes were installed, making it the first streetcar in Maine to have air brakes.
 The car weighed 56,000 pounds.